 How often should you use salicylic acid?

-As we have previously mentioned it is best to introduce salicylic acid into your routine slowly, after allowing your skin to build its tolerance you are able to use salicylic acid when your skin requires it.
-Oily and acne prone skin will benefit from more frequent application, however precautionary actions should always be followed when using this potent ingredient.
+You are able to use salicylic acid twice daily, but only after your skin has built its tolerance.
+Oily and acne prone skin will benefit from frequent application, however precautionary actions should always be followed when using this potent ingredient.
 When considering how often you should use salicylic acid can begin with the type of skincare product you decide to use, face wash for example, generally contains a lower percentage of the exfoliant and including the fact you have to rinse it off you are able to use it every day.
 Remembering of course to keep an eye on how your skin is feeling and looking to avoid irritation.

 As for acid toners they generally remain on the skin for longer amount of time and contain a higher level of acid in their formulations, they can however be used daily if your skin is happy for you to do so.
 Toners enriched with chemical exfoliants, such as BHA, are hugely beneficial for the skin and can slough away the barrier of dead skin from the face resulting in optimal product skin penetration.
 Over the counter serums contain the highest percentage and should only be used 3-4 times a week allowing the skin to reap the rewards without it becoming too harsh.